Skip to content

 ABOUT

-TONY-award nominee John-Andrew Morrison takes on the title role in a revival of H.M.
-Koutoukas’ Medea of the Laundromat.
-An ancient Greek tragedy set in a laundromat that unfolds in a 1960’s coffeehouse.
+Tony-award nominee John-Andrew Morrison (A Strange Loop) takes on the title role of Medea in this rare revival of H.M.
+Koutoukas’ Medea of the Laundromat, an ancient Greek tragedy set in a laundromat that unfolds in a 1960s coffeehouse.
+This seminal work by the “Godfather of Off-Off-Broadway” is directed by Arthur Adair.

 CREDITS